Jump to main content

 • National Fulbright student deadline - October 10 (FPA certifis and submits in Fulbright portal by 3 pm MT/5 pm ET).

-To notify Karen Barton of your interest in Fulbright, please complete the form below or email karen.barton@unco.edu with your questions.
+To notify Karen Barton of your interest in Fulbright, please email karen.barton@unco.edu with your questions.

 Gates Cambridge Scholarship